Reasoning in machine vision by learning fast and slow thinking: Introduction

-Theories from cognitive psychology have observed that fast and intuitive System I thinking allows humans to make confident decisions for familiar tasks, despite unclear immediate justifications~\cite{kahneman2003maps, evans1984heuristic, kahneman20122}.
+Two systems of human cognition and their transition in psychology: Theories from cognitive psychology have observed that fast and intuitive System I thinking allows humans to make confident decisions for familiar tasks, despite unclear immediate justifications~\cite{kahneman2003maps, evans1984heuristic, kahneman20122}.
 In contrast, System II thinking consumes cognitive resources at the time of the decision-making \cite{kahneman2003maps}.
 For instance, a beginner chess player can reason about potential moves, plan and develop complex strategies using only the game rules, despite limited gameplay experience.
 One key cognitive resource consumed in such processes is thinking time and its mechanisms include comparison of hypothetical scenarios, considering long-term outcomes in greater detail, and breaking problems into simpler parts before solving them \cite{evans2003two, kahneman2003maps}.
 Attention is another critical cognitive resource \cite{kahneman2003maps}, which can be consumed through mechanisms such as filtering out irrelevant information (e.g., ignoring background speech while reading) \cite{sorqvist2015concentration}.
 Consuming these resources allows improvements in decision quality, which is an ability considered unique to humans \cite{evans2003two}.

 With experience, humans can transition tasks from slow, deliberate System II to much faster System I thinking \cite{kahneman20122} e.g., the ability of experienced chess players to execute strategies more quickly and instinctively as their experience grows.
-The interplay between fast and slow thinking allows versatility in human cognition, which is capable of handling both familiar and unfamiliar scenarios, unlike conventional machine cognition in deep learning systems, which arguably only operates in a fast, experience-driven System I paradigm.
-We present examples, in Fig. \ref{fig:sys_1_2_examples}, showcasing tasks typically solved by System I and System II thinking, along with tasks that have likely transitioned between the two.
+The interplay between fast and slow thinking allows versatility in human cognition, which is capable of handling both familiar and unfamiliar scenarios.